 Hollywood success Danny Trejo narrowly avoided the death penalty.
 When he eventually secured his release from prison, the reformed Trejo turned his life around and, against all odds, embarked on a prolific acting career, appearing in a variety of films.
 Full Bio

-Short story author, essayist, and critic and he child of Cuban immigrants, Carmen Maria Machado lives with her wife in Pennsylvania.
-She is artist in residence at the University of Pennsylvania.
+Short story author, essayist, and critic and he child of Cuban immigrants, Carmen Maria Machado is artist in residence at the University of Pennsylvania.
 Her short fiction, essays, and criticism has appeared in numerous literary magazines and anthologies.
 Full Bio

 Alexandria Ocasio-Cortez arrived on the national political scene in June of 2018 following a primary win in which she ousted a ten-term Democratic Party incumbent on the road to representing New York's 14th congressional district in Washington.
 Full Bio